usuleymanov/song-recommendation-with-spark/README.md

-## Generate top 10 movie recommendations for a specified set of users
+## Generate top 10 song recommendations for a specified set of users
  Lets take 3 random users from our dataset